okyeron/neotrellis-monome/README.md

 ### norns /norns shield

 Officially unsupported.
 Hacking required.
 Proceed at your own risk.
 May void your warranty.
 Prohibited in some states.

 Unfortunately this code will not work right off the shelf with the stock norns codebase (norns and norns shield) due to some USB device management stuff.

 But... there is a hack workaround, but it does require changes to the norns C code.
-It’s not hard, but steps will need to be repeated after updates, etc. Contact me for instructions.
+It’s not hard, but steps will need to be repeated after updates, etc. See Below.

 ###  Fates